CMakePP/CMaize/docs/source/apis/unit_testing/cpp_naive_cxx_package.rst

 .. function:: _cpp_naive_cxx_package(<src> <prefix>)

+    Writes out a C++ package that uses CMake naively.

     For our purposes a naive usage of CMake amounts to not writing a ``XXX-config.cmake`` file upon installation.
 This function will generate the